-Dr. Evy will review your child’s medical and dental history.
-She will come into the exam room and greet you and your child on your first visit and ask you to provide her with a brief description of your primary chief complaint.
-She will then conduct a gentle examination of your child’s head and neck area, soft tissues of the oral cavity, jaws, teeth, and gums.
-She will also examine for any tongue or lip frenulums (tongue-tie or lip-tie) as these are two anatomical attachments that are very often not examined, diagnosed, and or treated.
-We may utilize an ipad and/or an intraoral camera to obtain additional images of your child’s oral cavity.
-Dr. Evy finds that by sharing what she is able to see in your child’s mouth provides a better understanding of the diagnosis and the treatment needed.
+The dentist will review your child’s medical and dental history.
+She/he will come into the exam room and greet you and your child on your first visit and ask you to provide her with a brief description of your primary chief complaint.
+She/he will then conduct a gentle examination of your child’s head and neck area, soft tissues of the oral cavity, jaws, teeth, and gums.
+The dentist will also examine for any tongue or lip frenulums (tongue-tie or lip-tie) as these are two anatomical attachments that are very often not examined, diagnosed, and or treated.
+We may utilize an iPad and/or an intraoral camera to obtain additional images of your child’s oral cavity.
+By sharing what they are able to see in your child’s mouth, our dentists provide a better understanding of the diagnosis and the treatment needed.

 Depending on behavior and cooperation, we may clean your child’s teeth and discuss appropriate brushing techniques, nutrition, natural remineralizing toothpaste choices, probiotics, and other specific recommendations as part of a preventive plan against tooth decay.
-Dr. Evy will ask about medical conditions your child has or may have and determine if there could be a link to the disease present in the mouth.
+The dentist might ask about medical conditions your child has or may have and determine if there could be a link to the disease present in the mouth.
 She will also discuss information on healthy dietary lifestyle options, oral hygiene habits, and other related topics.
-Dr. Evy believes nutrition or lack of nutrition is primarily responsible for tooth decay.
+We believe nutrition or lack of nutrition is primarily responsible for tooth decay.
 At times it can be combined with certain medical conditions affecting the absorption of nutrients and/or with poor oral hygiene habits.

-If treatment is needed, Dr. Evy will show you where the decay is present, the status of the decay (early stages vs advanced stages), & discuss the recommended treatment with you.
+If treatment is needed, the dentist will show you where the decay is present, the status of the decay (early stages vs advanced stages), & discuss the recommended treatment with you.

-If it is your first visit at our practice and there are multiple problems to be addressed, please come predisposed to receive information on all of the above items.
-For some patients, Dr. Evy may break down the amount of information given at the first appointment to focus on restoring your child’s mouth back to becoming cavity-free and provide preventive information at subsequent appointments.
+If it is your first visit to our practice and there are multiple problems to be addressed, please come predisposed to receive information on all of the above items.
+For some patients, our dentists may break down the amount of information given at the first appointment to focus on restoring your child’s mouth back to becoming cavity-free and provide preventive information at subsequent appointments.